durvs/durvs.github.io/cv-en.md

 *   Software Engineer Specialist **[Via](http://www.via.com.br/)**, São Paulo, SP - `Mai 2021 (Current)`
     * Responsible for the solution and direction of development projects
+    * Working with technologies as Java, Spring, Apache Kafka, Postgress, Mongo DB
+    * Also working in projects with technologies as NodeJS, Typescript, NestJS, NuxtJS
     * Focal point with business area and project managers
     * Support to Technical Leaders
     * Conducting interviews and technical evaluations